 Cologne's Eigelsteintorburg: renovation emergency!
 700,000 euros for the west tower

-The Eigelsteintorburg in Cologne in need of renovation receives funding for their preservation.
-700,000 euros are needed to fix damage.
-(Symbolbild/MK)
+The Eigelsteintorburg in Cologne, which is in need of renovation, is receiving funding for its preservation.
+700,000 euros are needed to repair damage.

 Cologne's Eigelsteintorburg: renovation emergency!
 700,000 euros for the west tower

-Eigelsteintorburg, Köln, Deutschland - The Eigelsteintorburg in Cologne, a true jewel of medieval architecture, is faced with a challenging renovation.
-This historic Torburg, which has been part of Cologne city history for almost 800 years, requires urgent renovation work.
-According to the Kölner Stadt-Anzeiger have determined construction experts and restorers, especially at the west tower, where stone weathering and joint damage to worrying Lead water entrances.
-To remedy the damage, the renovation costs of around 700,000 euros are expected.
+The Eigelsteintorburg in Cologne, a true jewel of medieval architecture, is facing a challenging renovation.
+This historic gate castle, which has been a part of Cologne's city history for almost 800 years, needs urgent renovation work.
+According to that Cologne City Gazette Construction experts and restorers have found significant damage, particularly to the west tower, where stone weathering and joint damage are leading to worrying water ingress.
+To repair the damage, renovation costs of around 700,000 euros are expected.

-Fortunately, there are several funding available to manage these costs.
-The state of North Rhine-Westphalia plans to contribute 200,000 euros, while the German Foundation for Monument Protection provides 150,000 euros.
-The open jazz house school, which holds a heritage law on the Eigelsteintorburg, will also contribute 147,000 euros.
-However, in order to ensure the eligibility of the project, the city of Cologne must provide an additional 195,000 euros.
-A cultural committee decision to release this amount is expected on June 24th.
+Fortunately, there are several funding options available to cover these costs.
+The state of North Rhine-Westphalia plans to contribute 200,000 euros, while the German Foundation for Monument Protection is providing 150,000 euros.
+The Open Jazz House School, which holds a leasehold on the Eigelsteintorburg, will also contribute 147,000 euros.
+However, to ensure the project's eligibility, the city of Cologne must provide an additional 195,000 euros.
+A culture committee decision to release this amount is expected on June 24th.

 The versatility of the Eigelsteintorburg

 The Eigelsteintorburg is not only a historical monument, but has also established itself as a popular event location.
-The Benedictine Torburg has been used for music samples and concerts since the early 1990s.
-The open jazz house school, which has been part of the building since 1994, regularly organizes events and uses the unique premises for celebrations.
-The association "Eigelstein-Torburg e.V."
-Also supports the rental of the premises for private events that can hold up to 100 people.
-An event supervisor is always on site to ensure the security and protection of the monument.
+The Benedictine Gate Castle has been used for music rehearsals and concerts since the early 1990s.
+The Open Jazz House School, which has occupied part of the building since 1994, regularly organizes events and uses the unique rooms for celebrations.
+The association “Eigelstein-Torburg e.V.” also supports the rental of the rooms for private events, which can accommodate up to 100 people.
+An event supervisor is always on site to ensure the safety and protection of the monument.

-In addition, the Torburg houses the wreck of a lifeboat from the First World War, which tells an eventful story and is reminiscent of the fallen sailors.
+The Torburg also houses the wreck of a lifeboat from the First World War, which tells an eventful story and commemorates the fallen sailors.
 These unique features make the Eigelsteintorburg an attraction for tourists and locals alike.
-The Torburg has already survived a lot: cracks in the walls were fixed after the Second World War, and the substantial challenges of the 1980s led to a comprehensive protection concept for passers -by.
+The gate castle has already survived a lot: cracks in the walls were repaired after the Second World War, and the substantial challenges of the 1980s led to a comprehensive protection concept for passers-by.

 A look into the future

-The preservation of the Eigelsteintorburg also indicates the challenges of monument protection.
-Many owners are faced with high costs and extensive bureaucratic hurdles.
-The city of Cologne promotes the preservation of its historical buildings, but without urban support, these future prospects could appear cloudy.
-The concerns about financial burdens have already been expressed several times, and it remains to be hoped that the renovation not only keeps the door open to history, but also strengthens the cultural activities at the location.
+However, the preservation of the Eigelsteintorburg also points to the challenges of monument protection.
+Many owners are confronted with high costs and extensive bureaucratic hurdles.
+Although the city of Cologne promotes the preservation of its historical buildings, without city support these future prospects could appear bleak.
+Concerns about financial burdens have already been expressed on several occasions, and it is to be hoped that the renovation will not only keep the door open to history, but also increase cultural activities at the site.

-With its long history as a military prison, jurisdiction and as part of the Cologne City Museum, the Eigelsteintorburg underlines the variety of its cultural heritage.
-This renovation could be the key to restoring the old shine of the Torburg and preserving it for the coming generations.
-The city of Cologne, the open jazz house school and committed citizens form a strong team to preserve this historical monument from decay and to secure its future use.
+With its long history as a military prison, jurisdiction and as part of the Cologne City Museum, the Eigelsteintorburg underlines the diversity of its cultural heritage.
+This renovation could be the key to restoring the Torburg to its former glory and preserving it for future generations.
+The city of Cologne, the Open Jazz House School and committed citizens form a strong team to protect this historical monument from decay and to secure its future use.

-More about the construction work and their financing can be found in KGW-BAY blog , which deals with important aspects of monument protection.
+You can find out more about the construction work and its financing here KGW construction blog, which deals with important aspects of monument protection.